Why negative reviews are actually important for your business

 If the company responds to a critical comment by

-Additionally, customers who wrote the negative review because of their bad experience with you can also give you one of the best reviews you can get if you fix their problem promptly.
+Additionally, customers who wrote a negative review because of their bad experience with you can also give you one of the best reviews you can get if you fix their problem promptly.

 So getting a negative review from a customer is a fantastic opportunity to show your brilliant customer service and turn those unhappy customers into loyal ones.